 - a.
 One or more Assistant District Commissioners may be appointed for general duties in the District or for a particular part of the District.
 Possible roles include General Duties, Development or Relationships.
 Alternatively the geographical area of the appointment may be named. - b.
-These appointments will normally be filled by experienced Commissioners. - c.
+These appointments will normally be filled by experienced Commissioners.

+c.
 The duties will be specified by the District Commissioner on appointment, but are likely to include areas of specially delegated responsibility or deputising generally for the District Commissioner.

-Rule 4.48 District Scouters
+Rule 4.48 District Leaders

 - a.
-District Scouters may be appointed to fulfil certain functions in relation to the Sections of Scouting e.g. District Cub Scout Leader.
-District Explorer Scout Leaders may also be appointed. - b.
+District Leaders may be appointed to fulfil certain functions in relation to the Sections of Scouting e.g. District Cub Scout Leader.
+District Explorer Scout Leaders may also be appointed to support the work of the District Explorer Scout Commissioner. - b.
 The duties of such appointments will be defined by the District Commissioner at the time of the appointment.